mendix/UnitTesting/README.md

 - Download the latest Community Commons module in your project
 - Map the module role 'TestRunner' to the applicable user roles in your application
 - Add the 'UnitTestOverview' microflow to your navigation structure
+- Add the 'Startup' flow to your models startup sequence

 ## Usage